February 9 1861 Saturday

 Alexander Hamilton Stephens elected Provisional Vice-President of the Confederate States

 CSA.
-The provisional government of the Confederate States of America unanimously elected Jefferson Finis Davis, a West Point graduate and a former US Army officer and Secretary of War from Mississippi, to be the President of the Confederate States of America.
+The provisional government of the Confederate States of America unanimously elected Jefferson Finis Davis from Mississippi to be the President of the Confederate States of America, He was a West Point graduate, a former US Army officer, and a recent US Secretary of War.

 CSA.
 Alexander Hamilton Stephens of Georgia was elected Vice-President of the Confederate States.

 Florida.
 USS Brooklyn arrived off Pensacola.
 Troops were not landed at Fort Pickens in compliance with an interim agreement with Florida officials in which the status quo would be maintained.
 Fort Barrancas and Fort McRae and Pensacola Navy Yard remained in Confederate hands while the Union-held Fort Pickens on Santa Rosa Island.
 USS Brooklyn, USS Sabine, USS Macedonia, and USS St Louis remained off the harbour, until reinforcements were put ashore at Fort Pickens on 17 April.